zaksabeast/PokemonRNGGuides/guides/usum/en/egg no masuda method-shiny charm.md

 ```
 ### For Parents Information:
 - Fill it out according to the parents you are using.
-    - Make sure the Masuda box is not checked.
+    - Make sure the Masuda Method box is not checked.
 If the parents are of different languages you cannot use this method.

 ```
 Note: The region of the Pokemon does not affect anything, it is only the language of the Pokemon that matters for Masuda Method.